iaballa/cse15l-lab-reports/week5labreport.md

 **2. `-l` or `--files-with-match`**

-A better way to have approached the last example would have been to use the `-l` option.
+A better way to have approached the last example would have been to use the `-l` option to first find which files contain the search term, and then go from there.
 The `-l` option returns output containing only the files that contain a match.
 This option and `--files-with-match` both return the same output.
+Then, with

 **Example One:**